-A child is not something (a thing, an object) but rather is someone (a subject, a person).
-Therefore, we do not merely use techniques and methods, but we actualize a fundamental attitude of communication with him/her, as a person, in free, spontaneous ways at each moment, in each situation, in forms which constantly change, and which are always timely and new, depending on the situation.
+A child is not something (a thing, an object) but is someone (a subject, a person).
+Therefore, we do not merely use techniques and methods, but we actualize a fundamental attitude of communicating with him/her, as a person in free, spontaneous ways at each moment in each situation, in forms which constantly change and which are always timely and new, depending on the situation.
 (1)

-For the child who is brought in for pedotherapy, something is amiss with respect to his/her communication with his/her world (Langeveld).
+For the child who is brought in for pedotherapy, something is amiss with his/her communicating with his/her world (Langeveld).
 Hence, in pedotherapy, the means and end are the same: the child-in-distress must be helped to reestablish his/her personal communicating, and the means for accomplishing this is precisely personal communication in pedotherapy.

-The most important means of communicating is the conversation, but because a child often is unable to verbalize, this communication must be entered (the communication must begin and unfold so that the child can explore) and actualized by other means.
+The most important means of communicating is the conversation, but because a child is often unable to verbalize, this communication must be entered and actualized by other means (the communication must begin and unfold so the child can explore).
 The need for different ways of communicating gives rise to the different forms of pedotherapy: